Skoda Octavia Estate review

 - Steering lacks feel

 If you need a big, practical family car then the Skoda Octavia Estate should be on your shortlist.
 It’s long been one of the best options in this market sector, whether you appreciate space, value for money or even a good driving experience.
 This new version still lives up to that reputation despite competition from the excellent Ford Focus Estate, SEAT Leon Estate, and the Toyota Corolla Touring Sports estate.
-The Octavia Estate saw off all of those rivals to win the Best Estate Car award in the Carbuyer Best Car Awards 2022.
+The Octavia Estate saw off all of those rivals to win the Best Estate Car award in the Carbuyer Best Car Awards 2024, and the year before that.

 It’s packed with technology too, including a sharp and easy-to-use infotainment screen on the dash that houses the sat-nav, smartphone link software and other useful features.
-Small touches such as the ambient lighting and soft-touch materials mean it feels upmarket and pleasant in the cabin.
+Top models also get a fully-digital instrument cluster that can be configured to display full-screen maps.
+Small touches such as ambient lighting and soft-touch materials mean the Octavia’s cabin feels upmarket and more like something you’d expect to find in a Volkswagen, or perhaps even an Audi.

 With adaptive suspension fitted the Octavia soaks up the bumps of UK road surfaces with aplomb, and is best left in Normal mode, where the Octavia is both relaxing and composed to drive.
 While its chassis rightly prioritises refinement and comfort, with some body lean in corners as a result, it offers plenty of grip, light steering and respectable driving dynamics.